 3. Viva Carnaval

 The parades with floats based on various themes parade in the city.
 There is music in the air and not many can stop themselves from dancing.
 My only apprehension is that lately there are too many preachy floats that dampen the fun element.
-Nonetheless, this is a popular festival of Goa – unique in India.
-Many tourists travel to Goa for Viva Carnaval.
+Nonetheless, this is a popular festival – unique in India.
+Many tourists travel to the state for Viva Carnaval.

 When – Feb/March

-Where – Multiple Cities of Goa, Check local papers for exact dates
+Where – Multiple Cities of the state, Check local papers for exact dates

 Time – Starts around 4 PM, but warms up by 5:30 PM and goes on till late evening